 Revel in exclusive drink offers, gain entry to top-notch nightclubs, and indulge in additional benefits that will elevate your Halloween celebration at some of the city’s most exceptional destinations.
 You can anticipate live performances, complimentary welcome shots, and a variety of other exciting surprises along the way.

-11. Partake in Whiskey Wednesdays
+14. Partake in Whiskey Wednesdays

-Good drinks, fine hors d’oeuvres—all that’s missing to make it complete is you!
-Hosted by The Whiskey Spot, this Whiskey Wednesday is dedicated to sharing a selection of great spirits from around the world.
 Expand your drink knowledge with other whiskey enthusiasts, sample some fine food, learn about great whiskey pairings, and get a first-hand education in whiskey mixology.
 But it’s not just about the whiskey: you’ll also make connections that will live beyond that last taste of fine food and drink.

 - Enjoy an exclusive tasting event!
 Learn more about the tricks of the trade in the world of whiskey with a talk through with experts.
 Taste an array of whiskeys, including premium whiskeys from around the world to limited edition craft whiskeys that you can’t find at your local liquor store.
 During the tasting, indulge in making a jarcuterie with premium meats, cheeses and vegetables.
 The best will be in with the chance of winning a prize!

-12. Tantalize Your Taste Buds At This Dining In The Dark Experience
+15. Tantalize Your Taste Buds At This Dining In The Dark Experience

 Imagine stepping inside a restaurant blanketed in darkness and being served a sublime three-course meal – the flavours and textures of which are intensified by your remaining senses.
 Sounds a little bit incredible, right?
 An experience that’s been backed by psychologists as an ‘amplified’ way to enjoy food, the enticing ‘Dining In The Dark’ event is now open in Dallas so you can “see” for yourself.

-13. Take a Spin in this Hidden Bowling Alley Inside Old Movie Theater
+17. Take a Spin in this Hidden Bowling Alley Inside Old Movie Theater

 Recently opened, Bowlski’s Lakewood Theater is a live concert venue, candy counter, pool lounge, arcade, bar, and bowling alley.
 When it came to renovating the historical venue, Bowlski’s owners salvaged what they could of their predecessor.

-16. Let The Good Times Roll At This Inventing Gaming Alley
+19. Let The Good Times Roll At This Inventing Gaming Alley

 Whether you’re young or an adult, games never get old.
 And while you can find a bowling alley in any given city in America, you’d be hard pressed to find pin toss anywhere else in the world (to our knowledge).
 Bowl Games in Dallas is a one-of-a-kind gaming bar that offers shuffleboard, foosball, and the aforementioned pin toss – a bowling and football hybrid that leaves no joy to spare.

-17-20.
+20-22.
 Sneak Into A Speakeasy

 There’s something special about speakeasies.
 The secretive, vicarious forbidden feel of transporting back to the prohibition make imbibing cocktails all the more tantalizing.